 This facility is used primarily by St Paul’s, Bright Futures nursery school and Alder Grange Community Technology School, but it will also be available for use by local charities.

-The Forest School was officially opened in September 2014 and Mrs Smith is our Forest School Leader.
+The Forest School was officially opened in September 2014.

 The forest school includes an outdoor classroom, mud slide, mud pit, fire pit, mud kitchen, bog and vegetable garden, a polytunnel and a willow tunnel.